Good and Fast Row-Sparse ah-Symmetric Reflexive Generalized Inverses: Introduction

-{\bf Literature.} For basic information on generalized inverses, we refer to \cite{RohdeThesis}, \cite{BenIsrael1974}, and \cite{campbell2009generalized}.
-Other relevant literature can be divided into ``inducing sparsity and structured sparsity'' and ``imposing structured sparsity'', which we survey next.

-\paragraph{Inducing sparsity and structured sparsity} \cite{dokmanic} (and then \cite{dokmanic1,dokmanic2}) introduced the idea of seeking to induce sparsity in $H$ by linear optimization; specifically, they minimize the (vector) 1-norm over the set of left inverses (i.e., $HA=I_n$) or right inverses (i.e., $AH=I_m$). \cite{dokmanic1} also considered the idea of inducing row-sparsity by minimizing the 2,1-norm over the same sets of matrices.
+{\bf Literature.} For basic information on generalized inverses, we refer to \cite{RohdeThesis}, \cite{BenIsrael1974}, and \cite{campbell2009generalized}. \cite{dokmanic} (and then \cite{dokmanic1,dokmanic2}) introduced the idea of seeking to induce sparsity in $H$ by linear optimization; specifically, they minimize the (vector) 1-norm over the set of left inverses (i.e., $HA=I_n$) or right inverses (i.e., $AH=I_m$). \cite{dokmanic1} also considered the idea of inducing row-sparsity by minimizing the 2,1-norm over the same sets of matrices.
 Additionally, \cite{dokmanic1} presents ADMM algorithms for these minimization problems, using specific projections for the cases where the matrices are full row- or column-rank.
 It is important to realize that the left (resp., right) inverse case applies only to full column (resp., row) rank matrices $A$.
 In particular, every left inverse $H$ is a reflexive ha-symmetric generalized inverse, and so for such an $H$, $\hat{\theta}:=Hb$ solves the least-squares problem (for all $b$) \emph{only} when $H=A^\dag$.
-In fact, we are motivated by the case in which $A$ is neither full row rank nor full column rank, and so the left/right inverse approach does not apply at all.
+In fact, we are motivated by the case in which $A$ is neither full row rank nor full column rank, and so the left/right inverse approach does not apply at all in our setting.

-In \cite{FFL2016}, we proposed the idea of finding various types of sparse generalized inverses by imposing combinations of the M-P properties in the context of straight-forward linear-optimization formulations, minimizing the vector 1-norm of $H$; but we did not have a good way to deal with rank.
-In \cite{ojmoFLP21}, we investigated several approaches for handling the rank issue, but these methods were limited in effectiveness and scalability.
+In \cite{FFL2016}, we proposed the idea of finding various types of sparse generalized inverses by imposing combinations of the M-P properties in the context of straight-forward linear-optimization formulations, minimizing the (vector) 1-norm of $H$.
+But we did not propose any practical idea for controlling the rank of solutions.
+Moreover, the approaches proposed did not scale well.

+In \cite{FampaLee2018ORL}, we introduced the idea of imposing a block structure on $H$, which implicitly enforces \ref{property1} and \ref{property2}, and then carrying out a combinatorial local search, giving an approximation guarantee on (vector) 1-norm minimization for reflexive generalized inverses.
+That work does not directly related to our present setting because it ignores property \ref{property3}.
+Additionally, at the time, the empirical quality (1-norm) of the solutions for that method on large instances was unknown, because we could not solve the large linear-optimization formulations that would give us lower bounds.